Legal

 Can anyone see my child’s name?

 No one outside of you.
 Seizure logs, medications, labs — none of them are stored with your name or your child’s name.
 Inside our database, everything is tied to a random account number, not a person.
 The only places a name could appear are (a) your login profile, which only you see, and (b) the biography page, where you can write your own notes.
-That biography text stays in our database and is never sent to anyone or anything, including the AI — unless you turn on the optional Public Profile feature in Settings, which publishes your biography to the open internet.
-See the next question.
+That biography text stays in our database and is never sent to anyone or anything, including the AI.

 Can my doctor see this data?